SivaRam47925/UMBC-DATA606-Capstone/README.md

 This repository is created for the DATA 606 Capstone course at UMBC.

-## Project Topic
+## Project Title
-ICU Mortality Prediction
+Early Prediction of ICU Patient Mortality Using Machine Learning